Demonstration of tilt sensing using a homodyne quadrature interferometric translational sensor: Working principles

 \subsection{Electric fields in QUIMETT}

 The conventional Jones matrix formalism is extended to accommodate higher-order Hermite-Gaussian modes, so that the electric fields are handled as

 where $A$ denotes polarization content i.e., $A\in (h,v)$ with $h$ and $v$ for horizontal and vertical polarizations, respectively.
-Horizontal polarization vibrates in perpendicular to this paper and vertical polarization vibrates in parallel to this paper.
+Horizontal polarization is defined as vibrating within the $x$-$y$ plane, while vertical polarization is aligned along the $z$-axis.
 The electric field $E^A_{ij}$ represents the Hermite-Gauss contents for the $(i,j)$ mode.
 We hereafter denote the $6\times 6$ matrices and $6\times 1$ vectors in blackboard bold font while the $3\times 3$ matrices and $3\times 1$ vectors are written with superscripts hat and arrow, respectively.

-We now derive the electric fields at the photo detectors namely, PD and QPDs 1 and 2 in Fig.~\ref{fig:concept}, by letting the laser light propagate through the optics.
-The input field $\mathbb{E}_\textrm{in}$ denotes the one departing PBS1 for non-poarlizing beamsplitter (NPBS) and set as $ \mathbb{E}_\textrm{in}= (0,0,0,\sqrt{P_\textrm{in}},0,0)^\intercal$ with $P_\textrm{in}$ the input power to the NPBS.
+We now derive the electric fields at the photodetectors namely, PD and QPDs 1 and 2 in Fig.~\ref{fig:concept}, by letting the laser light propagate through the optics.
+The input field $\mathbb{E}_\textrm{in}$ denotes the one departing PBS1 for non-polarizing beamsplitter (NPBS) and is set as $ \mathbb{E}_\textrm{in}= (0,0,0,\sqrt{P_\textrm{in}},0,0)^\intercal$ with $P_\textrm{in}$ the input power to the NPBS.
 Exerting the optical element matrices to the input field along the light paths, one can express the electric field vector at PD, $\mathbb{E}^\textrm{PD}$, as